End of Soviet-era housing waiting lists: Parliament passes new housing policy law

 - amendments to the Tax Code,

-The parliament is required to adopt some of them as early as next year, as this is a condition for receiving funds from the Ukraine Facility.
+Parliament is required to pass some of these as early as next year, as this is a condition for receiving funds from the Ukraine Facility.